cloudify-cosmo/cloudify-interactive-tutorial/blueprint/README.md

 ```

-To see the application, you can go to http://[THE APPLICATION URL]:8088/.
+To see the application, you can go to http://[THE APPLICATION URL]:8088

 To uninstall the application run:
 ```bash
 cfy local execute -w uninstall --task-retries=9 --task-retry-interval=10
 ```

-### Once server is deployed you should consider closing port 22 that was used by Ansible.
+### Once the server is deployed you must close port 22 in the AWS Security group manually.
+It was used by Ansible and is needed for anything else.
+This is a major security breach and it should be closed

 ## Update Tutorial deployment